rfnshare/decoding-devops-journey/01-intro-to-devops/notes.md

 - Purchased a custom domain: **aalfaroque.me**.
 - Mapped the custom domain to the EC2 instance using Route 53 and the EC2 instance's IP address.

-# Personal Lab Setup & Tools

-On my local Windows machine, I've installed various DevOps tools using Chocolatey, a package manager for Windows.

-- **VirtualBox:** For running the local Ubuntu virtual machine.
-- **Vagrant:** For managing and provisioning the virtual machine.
-- **Git:** For version control and collaboration.
-- **Amazon Corretto (Java):** A no-cost, multiplatform, production-ready distribution of the Open Java Development Kit (OpenJDK).
-- **Maven:** A build automation tool primarily used for Java projects.
-- **AWS CLI:** The official command-line interface for interacting with AWS services.
-- **IntelliJ IDEA:** An integrated development environment (IDE) for Java and other languages.
-- **Visual Studio Code:** A lightweight but powerful source code editor.
-- **Sublime Text 3:** A sophisticated text editor for code, markup, and prose.